 Canadian contractors are forced to jump through a number of hoops, before they’re allowed to begin working and making an income.
 At times, these obstacles may feel like nothing more than a hindrance and this train of thought is entirely reasonable.
 Why should you and your company be judged and mistreated, due to the actions of others?
 Unfortunately, the performance bond isn’t optional.
 It is required by the Canadian government and must be obtained, before you begin work on the project.
 Below, you’ll learn about the overall purpose of the performance bond, so you can eliminate the aforementioned misconception.

 In order to fully understand the concept of performance bonds, you should take the time to learn about the three parties involved.
-First and performance surety bond partiesforemost, you are the one that initiates the bond.
+First and foremost, you are the one that initiates the bond.
 Within the arrangement, your company will be designated at the principal.
 The majority of the responsibilities will fall onto your shoulders.
 Secondly, there will be an obligee.
 This is the entity, which you will be working for.
 It could be a project owner, developer or even the local government.
 This group is protected from you under the agreement of the surety.

 And finally, the surety is the surety company, which issued the performance bond in the first place.
 Generally, the surety provider will remain behind the scenes, unless they’re required to step in and negotiate complaints or conflicts.